Pennsylvania's insurance exchange "marketplace"

 The Health Insurance Marketplace, a key part of the Affordable Care Act, took effect in 2014.
 It's a new way for individuals, families, and employees of small businesses to get health coverage.

-Important things to know about the Insurance Marketplace:
+Important things to know about the health insurance marketplace:

 TTY users: 1.855.889.4325